 Get an OAuth client ID

 Your app needs an OAuth client ID to identify itself to Google's authentication backend.
-If you haven't already created an OAuth client ID, click the button below to do so.
+For iOS and macOS apps the OAuth client ID application type must be configured as iOS.

 After you create the OAuth client ID, take note of the client ID string, which you will need to configure Google Sign-In in your app.
 You can optionally download the configuration file, which contains your client ID and other configuration data, for future reference.